 - three years from when you should reasonably have known there was cause for complaint,

 but there are some limited exceptions to these time limits and, where the Legal Ombudsman considers that there are exceptional circumstances, the Legal Ombudsman may extend any of these time limits to the extent that the Legal Ombudsman considers fair.

-9. References in this Procedure to Jon Perry shall include reference to a partner nominated by him or by the firm in circumstances where he is unavailable or where it is otherwise appropriate to do so.
+9. References in this Procedure to Anne Green shall include reference to a partner nominated by her or by the firm in circumstances where she is unavailable or where it is otherwise appropriate to do so.